mbaniadam/ansible-docker/README.md

 - Hetzner Cloud account and an API token.
 - Github Token for Jenkins
 - Linux machine with Ansible and Terraform installed.
+- Docker Hub account and an API token to push image.

 ### Step 1: Create a Virtual Server on Hetzner Cloud